Stanislaw Franciszek Musial

 an artist employed by The Post-Dispatch newspaper at the time.

 The sketch shows Musial signing an autograph for a youngster.
-Springfield, Missouri
+Springfield,

 businessman John Q. Hammons provided the $100,000 to pay for the statue